U.S. Syria strategy falters with collapse of rebel group

 Hazzm officials received visitors at an office in the Turkish town of Reyhanli, where they briefed on their pluralistic vision for Syria while handing out Hazzm business cards and predicting more military support.

 Some in the group regretted the images of Hazzm fighters with the anti-tank missiles, saying they annoyed other brigades.
-The U.S-led programme spread to other rebels but Hazzm received the most, fuelling resentment.
+The U.S-led program spread to other rebels but Hazzm received the most, fuelling resentment.

 "Everyone hated Hazzm," said a Syrian consultant working with rebel brigades who did not want to be named.
-"Imagine if there is a father and he has a favourite son.
-Everything is given to him ... the other son starts to hate the father and the favourite son."
+"Imagine if there is a father and he has a favorite son.
+Everything is given to him ... the other son starts to hate the father and the favorite son."

 "Hazzm got everything -- TOWs, training camps with everything like hospitals."
 When Nusra attacked Hazzm, no other groups came to its rescue, he said.